momarques/inkubus/README.md

-## why focus only on running tests?

-It's faster to only focus, first, on running a specific step from the software ecosystem, but I'm also thinking about the future and what new things I can add.
-This can be a whole gitops ci/cd platform running natively on Kubernetes and focusing on pulling resouces from git repositories, instead of pushing resources from a ci/cd platform.
-But I need hands...

-Improvements or features:
+## Improvements
-- integrate helm charts with inkubus so we can have different CRDs which will be run, like for example:
-  - a CRD for tests, with a test.yml definition file which will watch git repo for new commits and run tests inside a named docker image, based on the selected branches
-  - a CRD for building, with a build.yml definition file which will watch git repo for new commits and build the application with a named Dockerfile [inside a docker image](https://tutorials.releaseworksacademy.com/learn/the-simple-way-to-run-docker-in-docker-for-ci), based on the selected branches
-  - a CRD for deploying, with a deploy.yml definition file which will watch a specific image inside the Kubernetes storage and deploy it everytime a new image tag is created, based on the name of the branch + commit hash
 - a CRD for each possible integration, with a integration/ directory and <integration_name>.yml definition files, which will integrate the status of every run to external applications, like:
     - github
     - gitlab
     - bitbucket